mitwire/delinquent-bot/README.md

   <br>
 </h1>

+## Overview ##
-Delinquent is an multipurpose open source Discord bot built with discord.js.
+[Delinquent](https://discord.com/api/oauth2/authorize?client_id=1040799048300507238&permissions=8&scope=applications.commands%20bot) is an multipurpose open source Discord bot built with discord.js.
 Delinquent has multiple features like:
 + Image Commands
 + Utility Commands
 + Joke Commands
 + Game Commands

+You can invite Delinquent to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=1040799048300507238&permissions=8&scope=applications.commands%20bot)
 ## Commands ##
 Delinquent has commands such as:
 Command  | What it does